 Landcare Research (2019i) - establishment success unknown (as of Aug 2019).

-Landcare Research (2021f) - established at sites in North Canterbury and Marlborough.
+Landcare Research (2021f) - established and spreading slowly at sites in the Mackenzie District and North Canterbury.

 Impacts on target:

 Landcare Research (2021f) - impact unknown (Aug 2021).